Writing for a cause

 Baden, D. (2023).
 The Role of Fictional Characters in Consumer Culture.
 Sustainable Innovation: Accelerating Sustainability in the Creative Economy and Creative Industries, Online. https://cfsd.org.uk/events/sustainable-innovation-2023/

-Baden, D. and J. Brown: (in press), ‘Climate Fiction to Inspire Green Actions: A Tales of Two Authors ‘, In Wang, H. and E. Coren (Eds.), Story telling to Accelerate Climate Solutions (Springer, Cham, Switzerland).
+Baden, D. and J. Brown: (2024), ‘Climate Fiction to Inspire Green Actions: A Tales of Two Authors ‘, In Wang, H. and E. Coren (Eds.), Story telling to Accelerate Climate Solutions (Springer, Cham, Switzerland).

-Denise also provides one to one consultancy for established authors working on new material on how to smuggle in green solutions.
+Denise provides one to one consultancy for established authors working on new material on how to smuggle in green solutions.
 Again, payment not always required.
 She works across several genres, for example, her most recent consultancy was on the comic The Renegades Flames of Amazonia published by DK children.
 Denise was also on the expert panel for the Global Action Plan Flickers of the Future project (patron Richard Curtis CBE) providing advice on green content for finalists.
+She worked with Bafta and Albert on the #ClimateCharacters project and is on the Forbes list of Climate Leaders in the TV and Film Industry.

 Upcoming Events

-We have a series of both online and in-person events coming up about writing for a cause.
+We have frequent online and in-person events about writing for a cause.
 Check out our events page for the latest details on what’s happening, and subscribe to our mailing list to be notified of any new events.
-Professor Denise Baden is also happy to talk at writing and/or sustainability-themed events or as a guest lecturer on creative writing courses about her research and her new novel Habitat Man.
+Professor Denise Baden is also happy to talk at writing and/or sustainability-themed events or as a guest lecturer on creative writing courses about her research and her novels, plays and scripts.
 Payment beyond expenses is not always required, depending on the nature of the event.

 Tips on how to write for a cause